Transitional Conditional Independence: Acknowledgments

+This work was partially supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement n$^{\mathrm{o}}$ 639466).
 The author wants to express his gratitude towards Joris M. Mooij for many inspiring discussions and his constant support.
-This work was partially supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement n$^{\mathrm{o}}$ 639466).

 [1]{$^{#1}$} {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}